 Dragon Lore features the slideshow movement typical in all Myst clones, though it does stray in other areas.
 Unlike Myst, you can interact with characters.
 You can use, equip and drop items via a drag and drop inventory.
 Plus there’s a magic system and a spell book.
 In short, the game’s presentation is one more akin to that of an RPG than a traditional point and click adventure.

 As Werner Von Wallenrod, you’re an 18-year old farm hand with an attitude and a punk-rock hairstyle.
-After some puzzles and exploring the game’s angular environments, you eventually discover that you’re destined to become a Dragon Knight, an exclusive club with only twelve living members.
-To get admitted you have to go through a gauntlet of puzzles, and how you solve them will earn you the good will of the other Dragon Knights supervising you.
+After some puzzles and exposition, you eventually discover that you’re one in a long line of Dragon Knights, an exclusive club with only twelve living members.
+To get admitted you have impress the other Dragon Knights.
+In true adventure gaming fashion, you do this by figuring out a gauntlet of puzzles, and how you solve them will earn you the good will (or ire) of the other Dragon Knights supervising you.